 You use data for anything that involves connecting to the internet, such as checking email, sending a tweet, updating Facebook or using Google Maps.

 What is Roam Like Home?

-From June 1st you can use your inclusive BT Mobile allowance to send texts, make calls and use data in 47 destinations, which means you no longer incur roaming charges.
+BT Mobile has introduced Roam Like Home, which lets you use your inclusive BT Mobile allowance to send texts, make calls and use data in over 40 EU destinations, which means you no longer incur roaming charges.
 It’s also free to receive calls and texts when you are roaming in a Rome Like Home country.

 - Roaming Zone 1a: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Isle of Man, Italy, Latvia, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Poland, Portugal (Incl.
 Azores & Madeira), Romania, Slovakia, Slovenia, Spain, Sweden, Vatican City.

 - Roaming Zone 1b: Canary Islands, French Guiana, Gibraltar, Guadeloupe, Guernsey, Iceland, Jersey, Liechtenstein, Martinique, Mayotte, Norway, Reunion, Saint Barthelemy, Saint Martin, San Marino, Switzerland.